Measurements of the Birks' coefficient of GAGG:Ce using hard X-rays: Non-linearity of GAGG:Ce at soft gamma-ray energies

 \section{Non-linearity of GAGG:Ce at soft gamma-ray energies}

 While the non-linear behavior of GAGG:Ce at photon energies below $100\,\mathrm{keV}$ has been noted \citep{Kole2025_a,campana_etal_2023}, measurements of its Birks' coefficient using photon beams have not been performed yet.
-This is in part as the effect is not significant for energies exceeding $\sim30\mathrm{keV}$ where most spectrometers operate.
+This is in part because the effect is not significant for energies exceeding $\sim30\mathrm{keV}$ where most spectrometers operate.
 An exception can, however, be found around the K-edge of Gd at $50.2\,\mathrm{keV}$.
 A similar behavior has been observed around the various binding energies in NaI \cite{NaI}.
 For GAGG:Ce this behavior was previously reported by \cite{campana_etal_2023}, and was measured using a prototype of the spectrometer of the POLAR-2 mission \cite{Kole2025_a} as well as the GRAPE detector \cite{OnateMelecio2025grape}.
 Figure \ref{fig:ADC_POLAR} shows the mean measured pulse height (in ADC) as a function of the beam energy along with the energy resolution as measured using the POLAR-2 prototype.
+This prototype, described in detail in \cite{Kole2025_a}, uses a Citiroc 1A ASIC along with a 12 bit analog to digital converter to produce the ADC spectra presented in this study.

 The POLAR-2 prototype detector used for these measurements consists of an $8\times8$ array of GAGG:Ce crystals coupled to a SiPM readout.
 Details of this detector can be found in \cite{Kole2025_a}.
 The GAGG:Ce crystals have dimensions of $6\times6\times15\,\mathrm{mm^3}$.